ZYF-PhD/Mobicom24_Hydra_OpenSource/Code/Attack Simulation/Readme.md

   function [nest,sigest] = htNoiseEstimate(x,chanEst,cfgHT,varargin)
   % 'htNoiseEstimate.m' is used in the following example:
   %  802.11n Packet Error Rate Simulation for 2x2 TGn Channel,
   %  htNoiseEstimate.m' is a function written by Matlab.
-We just call it during simulation.
+We just call it during the simulation.
   ```

 - **Draw script: Draw .m**